wmvndrscht/wmvndrscht.github.io/_posts/2022-07-06-why-I-joined-ef.md

 Closely tied in with this point - don't be intimated by founder's stories.
 They benefit significantly from connecting dots in hindsight, making them sound extra incredible.

-**I'll need a good co-founder.
+**You'll need a good co-founder.
 It's important to place yourself in the right environment to find one.**

 Most startups happen in the innovation talent bubbles throughout the world - top US universities, San Francisco, Israeli army sections, research labs, EF cohorts.
 Placing yourself in these talent bubbles will greatly improve your chances of founding a startup.